 The Cap’s History

-The popular headwear company, New Era, popularized the “59Fifty” in 1954, which is perhaps the closest to the modern-day cap there is.
-It became the official cap of Major League Baseball, according to Epic Sports, and it’s definitely made its way into the 2000s as a street look.
+Finally, the headwear company, New Era, developed the “59Fifty” hat in 1954, which is perhaps the closest version we know of that led right into the modern-day cap we have now.
+Eventually, it became the official cap of Major League Baseball, according to Epic Sports, and is still in production today.

 Current Cap Trends